make your bariatric journey work

 • Pin it!

-The Foamies is referred to as the regurgitation of mucus and undigested small food particles that can move back up from your stomach back into your mouth.
+The “foamies” (or foamy mouth) is the regurgitation of mucus and (partly) undigested small food particles that move back up from your stomach back into your mouth.

 • you eat too fast